blackslate/meteor_deploy/README.md

 ## Troubleshooting
 Things will go wrong if you give them the slightest opportunity.
 If you've got this far and everything is working perfectly, then congratulations!
 If you have encountered any difficulties, create an Issue, and I'll see how we can work out a solution together.

+## <a name="server">Security
+If you didn't make any changes to the username and password, it's currently possible to log in to your server with the username `meteor` and the password `meteor`.
+This isn't safe at all, if your server is accessible to others.
+You have, however, already got a much more secure system in place: the RSA key pair.
+You can find more information about using this to make your serve much more secure [here](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/).
+It's wise to disable all use of passwords for log in, and to prevent anyone from logging in remotely as root, as the article explains.

 ## End note
 OK, that was long: a long way round to get to the point where you simply need to point your Terminal at the parent folder of your Meteor project, and run `./meteor_deploy`.
 But now perhaps you understand a bit more about how a Meteor project is delivered by a production server, and how Git can help you to automate tasks.